Playwright’s Journal 2026 – James Hutchison

 They certainly don’t feel human.

-They have so little body fat their face looks skeletal and can’t convey any emotion beyond a pearly white smile.
-Most of their acting they try to do with their eyes because their face is frozen in place.
+And they have so little body fat that their face looks skeletal and can’t convey any emotion beyond shock and a pearly white smile.
+To compensate most of their acting they try to do with their eyes because their face is frozen in place.
 Botox and plastic surgery and extreme weight loss are the enemies of microexpressions.

-I think that’s the Hollywood machine imposing its standards of beauty and masculinity.
+I think to some degree that’s the Hollywood machine imposing its standards of beauty and masculinity.

 So, I understand.
 Hollywood treats these actors as a product.
 Something to be packaged and sold.
 It’s one side of the business.